Utilities (Water & Sewer) FAQ

 RED & BLACK TAG - If you receive a red and black tag on your door from Utility Services, there will be an interruption to water service which may be because of water breaks or infrastructure repairs.

 GREEN & BLACK TAG – If you receive a green and black tag on your door from Utility Services, water service has been returned to normal.
 Instructions are provided on the tag for flushing your water service lines.

 BLUE TAG - If you receive a blue tag on your door from Utility Services, we need to gain access to your facility to carry out repairs to the water meter.
 Failure to contact the Utility Services department may result in having your water disconnected.

 ORANGE TAG – If you receive an orange tag on your door from Utility Services, your water will be disconnected on the date indicated on the tag.

 For more information or if you have any questions relating to any of the colored tags, please visit the Leduc County web site at www.leduc-county.com or call the Utilities department at 780-979-6185.

 I go away every winter, am I able to put my account on "Snowbird" status?

 Unfortunately not, although there are a few options to consider.
-Before you leave, we reccomend turning off the water inside your home at the main valve.
+Before you leave, we recommend turning off the water inside your home at the main valve.
 This will prevent water from flowing through your meter.
-Another option would be to have your water turned off at the curb, which will cost you $30 and must be requested in writing.
-Keep in mind that when you return and you want your water turned back on, it will cost you another $30 to reconnect.
+Another option would be to have your water turned off at the curb -- this must be requested in writing and you will be charged a fee.
+Keep in mind that when you return and you want your water turned back on, it will cost you an additional fee to reconnect.

 Where does the County get their water from?